-At The Wish Photography, we know that taking care to memorialize the special moments in your life is a sacred assignment, but just as important is advising our clients how to make their photographs stand out rather than confining them to a drawer or an album where they will be viewed from time to time rather than daily.
+Taking care to memorialize the special moments in your life is a sacred assignment, but just as important is making the photographs stand out rather than confining them to a drawer or an album where they will be viewed from time to time rather than daily.

 How can you make sure this doesn’t happen?
 By borrowing any or all of the clever ideas we’ve found to turn your photos into decorative touches that brighten up every corner of your home and your life.
 Choose the one(s) that appeal to you most, but if you decide to borrow all of them, we want you to know that we’re flattered!